ls-rcr/rules/english.md

             3. Reckless driving
             4. Damaging property
          2. Using /tune to avoid damage to your vehicle for any reason.
+         3. Misuse of the /cuff command.
+This includes:
+            1. Repeated cuffing of innocents, who do not show hostility, following a /search.
+            2. Repeated (un)cuffing of hitmen as a means of taking them down.
+         4. Using animation commands as a means of avoiding damage and/or death.
+This includes, but is not limited to, misusing anims such as /fall or /rollfall.
       4. **Cheat**.
 Cheating includes:
          1. Using any modification or tool that may give you an unfair advantage over another player who does not use the tool or modification.
 This includes, but is not limited to any of the following:
             1. Aimbot